This article was last updated by on

 Repot only during spring and summer months.

-Growing a Prince of Orange at home becomes relatively easy when you follow these tips.
+Following these tips, growing a Prince of Orange at home becomes relatively easy.

-If you expect to see a healthy plant with multi-color leaves, ensure to provide them with warm temperature, warm soil conditions, and enough humidity at all times.
+If you expect to see a healthy plant with multi-color leaves, ensure to provide them with warm temperatures, warm soil conditions, and enough humidity at all times.

 However, your plant may face some grave issues of pests and diseases despite enough upkeep, which we will discuss later.